Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Guinea pigs can’t produce vitamin C themselves, so they need to get it from their food like vegetables and fruits.

-Offer your guinea pig a variety of different vegetables each day, ideally leafy greens.
+Offer your Abyssinian guinea pig a variety of different vegetables each day, ideally leafy greens.
 Vegetables like romaine lettuce, cilantro, kale, and parsley are some great choices for your cavy’s everyday diet.

 Adult guinea pigs need around one cup of vegetables every day.

-I like to feed my guinea pigs bell pepper and spinach a few times a week as it’s high in vitamin C.
+Because they can’t produce their own vitamin C. like to feed my guinea pigs bell pepper and spinach a few times a week as it’s high in vitamin C.

 Remember to remove any leftover fresh vegetables and fruits within a day so your piggy doesn’t eat spoiled food.